OsamaFahim/OsamaFahim/README.md

 - 🌱 **Currently learning:** Cloud-native development and container orchestration tools.
 - 👨‍💻 **Competitive Programming:** Actively participating on [Codeforces](https://codeforces.com/profile/Muhammad_Osama_Fahim).
 - 🎯 **Goals for 2025:**
-  - Master Kubernetes and Terraform.
+  - Master full-stack development with a strong focus on clean code, best practices, and scalable architecture.
   - Achieve an Expert rating on Codeforces.

 ---